 \section{Maximal $L^{q}$-regularity theory for linear and quasilinear parabolic problems}

 In this section we present some basic functional analytic machinery related to the property of maximal $L^q$-regularity for linear and quasilinear parabolic problems.
-We start with the elementary property of sectoriality that guarantees existence and uniqueness of the {\em weak} solution of the linearized problems.
 Let $X_1\overset{d}{\hookrightarrow} X_0$ be a continuously and densely injected complex Banach couple.